Orlando Health — Quality and Safety Matter

-At Bayfront Health St. Petersburg, we believe that quality and safety go hand in hand.
+At Orlando Health, we believe that quality and safety go hand in hand.
 We are dedicated to providing a healing environment that embraces quality care, promotes health and safety, and delivers the best possible patient experience.
 We take our commitment to patient safety seriously, by following proven best practices and processes that decrease harm to both our patients and our team members.

 The following information provides a snapshot of what we are doing to continue our journey of providing our patients with the safest and highest quality care possible.